tnagler/website/content/home/about.md

 supervision of [Claudia
 Czado](https://www.groups.ma.tum.de/en/statistics/people/claudia-czado/).

-My methodological research mainly focuses on dependence models and nonparametric estimation.
-I also develop open source research software and collaborate with applied scientists to find statistical answers to their challenges.
+My methodological research evolves around on dependence models and nonparametric estimation.
+I also develop open source research software and collaborate with other scientists on statistical applications.